albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 This value is saved with the flight plan.

+Changing this field updates the cruise altitude in the window :doc:`ROUTECALC`.

 Changing the cruise altitude of a flight plan using airways might result in errors (:ref:`flight-plan-table-err-footer`).
 This can happen if the cruise altitude violates airway altitude restrictions.
 Calculate the flight plan again to remove the errors.